openvinotoolkit/datumaro/site/content/en/docs/formats/open_images.md

 ## Export to Open Images

-There are few ways to convert an existing dataset to the Open Images format:
+There are several ways to convert an existing dataset to the Open Images format:

 ``` bash
 # export dataset into Open Images format from existing project